definite2/truncate-middle/README.md

-# Calculating Number of Characters Fit Into Button Element
+# Calculating Number of Characters Fit Into HTML Element

 This project includes two custom hooks to calculate the maximum number of characters that can fit into a given html element.